afandisiregar/emory-app/README.md

 # Installation
 - Git clone this <a id="raw-url" href="https://github.com/afandisiregar/emory-app.git">repository</a>
 - Open your terminal and run `yarn install` on terminal, please wait for the installation process
-- If `yarn install` done, run `yarn serve` on terminal, please wat for the compiling process.
+- If `yarn install` done, run `yarn serve` on terminal, please wait for the compiling process.
 - If `yarn serve` done, you can open it at <a href="#">http://localhost:8080</a>